Turning a social media post into a video using AI

 My honest thoughts on AI and what it means for those who work in the creative industry

 Ignoring all the terrible aspects of AI (such as the ethical and environmental impacts), I can see why people like it.
-It can do stuff much faster than a human could and some of what it does is actually pretty good.
+It can do stuff much faster than a human could, and some of what it does is actually pretty good.
 But it has limitations.

 And despite what AI fans might want us to believe, it's really not very easy to create great content with AI.
 Or at least it’s not easy when you’re not used to the tools and you’re using the basic versions.